 How to Find & Engage Your New Constituents After Redistricting

-With redistricting nearly completed, state legislative offices need to find out whether their constituents have changed, who they are, and how to get in touch with them.
+With redistricting completed, and as we head into a new Congress and state sessions, legislative offices need to find out whether their constituents have changed, who they are, and how to get in touch with them.

-The process of redrawing electoral district boundaries post-census, coupled with a midterm election year, means plenty of challenges and opportunities for state legislative offices.
+The process of redrawing electoral district boundaries post-census, coupled with a midterm election year, meant plenty of challenges and opportunities for legislative offices.

 While Congressional reapportionment grabs the most headlines, the nitty-gritty of redistricting is done at the state legislative level, where nationwide, 7,383 legislative districts — 5,411 House and 1,972 Senate — are refashioned for the next decade.
 All key states have now determined their new district lines, and some legislators are scrambling to learn their new constituency and how to engage and communicate with them.